 Some gardeners swear that music grows better plants – classical, country or rock 'n' roll.
 The idea is that plants grow in response to the vibrations that comprise musical tones.
 But don't invest in outdoor speakers yet.
 Research on this topic is inconclusive.

-The Real Keys To Success With Roses
+How to Take Care of Roses: The Real Keys To Success

 - Site.
 Roses crave sun, at least six hours a day is ideal.